-Lake Servitude - shall mean the servitude of use established by the developer burdening those portions of the lake lots fronting on the lakes and designated as the lake servitude area.
+Lake Servitude - shall mean the servitude of use established by the developer burdening those portions of lands fronting on a lake and designated as the lake servitude area.

 Lot - shall mean and refer to, as applicable, (i) each of the lots shown on the plat or any other lot which may be created upon the subdivision of the property and (ii) any other property located within the boundaries of the property.